DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/plugin-usage/commands/currency-commands.md

 # Currency Commands

-This page describes the usage and permissions of the Currency commands.
+This page describes the usage and permissions of the currency commands.
 The currency command always starts with `/currency <name>`, while `<name>` is the name of the currency.

 Important things to remember:
 * Required arguments are declared with ```<example>```